ZigZigPow/pacman-builder/readme.md

 # Customizable Pac-Man Game 🕹️

 This project is a Python-based Pac-Man 😀 game using Pygame, featuring customizable levels that users can edit with any text editor.
 The game is designed for those who wish to explore game development with Python and have a personalized gaming experience by modifying or creating new levels.
+Currently we support running it on Windows.
+If you want to run it on other systems you'll have to figure it out.

 ## Features